ConPaaS-team/conpaas/docs/installation.rst

 parties such as yourself and the various components of ConPaaS can interact with the system.

-It is therefore crucial that the SSL certificate of your director contains the proper information.
+It is, therefore, crucial that the SSL certificate of your director contains the proper information.
 In particular, the `commonName` field of the certificate should carry the **public hostname of your director**, and it should match the *hostname* part of :envvar:`DIRECTOR_URL` in